spathula/spathula/README.md

 ## Welcome to my profile!

-I am currently a Computer Science undergraduate, final year at Babes-Bolyai University Cluj-Napoca.
+I am a Computer Science graduate at Babes-Bolyai University Cluj-Napoca, currently working as a full-stack developer at msg Systems Romania.

 ## Stats
 <a href = "https://github.com/spathula?tab=repositories">